 6. Lilith by 303 Design

 - Feminine and empowering

 Lilith is the pioneering product of the Portuguese vineyards, Casa Barrios.
 The brand name is far from the only female quality it relies on.
-In fact, the whole branding process by 303 Design ensures that you know that this wine is for the calm and the crazy – it's for a woman that enjoys exploring uncharted territories.
+In fact, the whole branding process by 303 Design ensures that you know that this wine is for the calm and the crazy – it's for a woman who enjoys exploring uncharted territories.